 Look at me, getting all philosophical.

-While, admittingly, Pac-man 2’s game design is an intriguing hybrid between a life management sim, a point’n’click adventure and an arcade title, unfortunately the “mood system” seems to be the main issue.
+While, admittingly, Pac-man 2: The New Adventures‘ game design is an intriguing hybrid between a life management sim, a point’n’click adventure and an arcade title, unfortunately the “mood system” ends up being quite the issue.
 Pac-man’s mid-life hysterical crisis might be, indeed, too much to handle for most players.
-His extreme moods are also a design choice that at times seems to clash with the whole “interactive cartoon” aestethic Namco were going for.
+His extreme mood swings are also a design choice that, at times, seems to clash with the whole harmless “interactive cartoon” aestethic Namco seemed to be aiming for.

-Now for the kicker: few people will be surprised to find out that Pac-man 2 was actually originally released in Japan as “Hello!
+Now for the kicker: as mentioned in the intro Pac-man 2: The New Adventures was never intended to be a “true” sequel to the original.
+It was originally released in Japan as “Hello!
 Pac-man” with no hints whatsoever that it was supposed to be a sequel.
 Yes, this is once again, another title-change with little to no thought behind it, to which the western markets were, by then, accustomed.

-While the game design seems to have come out in the wrong era and still definitely feels far from perfect, I feel Pac-man 2‘s attempt at trying something a bit different from the crowd and the series itself, is worthy of respect.
+While the game design seems to have come out a few years before the success of the Tamagotchi and its design could have used some work, Pac-man 2‘s attempt at trying something a bit different from the crowd and the series itself, is worthy of respect.
 A brave choice for an off-the-wall title that will test many a gamer’s patience but may also bring a smile to their face.